top of page

 BIO

-I am eager to chat about all things water resources from micro to km scale and immediate to geologic time scales.
+I am eager to chat about all things water - from micro-km and immediate-geologic time scales.

 In my free time, I skateboard, surf, ride bikes, and dabble in film photography.
 I'm always happy to chat about those too!